dkargatzis/SysExplorer/README.md

 Description:
 ------------

 Is a multi-thread web server implementation in C programming language.
+The server <br>
-The server provides a page  for each computer’s directory in any web browser.
-The server has a dynamic functionality, so it can create or kill threads if it is needed.
-A thread is responsible for making new connections to the server and a new thread is created to handle each new connection.
-Each new thread equals with a socket (file descriptor) for the connection with the browser.
-This new thread reads the http request, sends the http response, terminates the connection and then this thread will be detached.
+provides a page  for each computer’s directory in any web browser.
+The server has <br>
+a dynamic functionality, so it can create or kill threads if it is needed.
+A thread <br>
+is responsible for making new connections to the server and a new thread is created <br>
+to handle each new connection.
+Each new thread equals with a socket (file descriptor) <br>
+for the connection with the browser.
+This new thread reads the http request, sends <br>
+the http response, terminates the connection and then this thread will be detached. <br>

 Performance Improvement:
 ------------------------

-1. Thread Poll Implementation
+<b>1.</b> Thread Poll Implementation

-is a collection of workers threads organized in a queue that efficiently execute asynchronous callbacks on behalf of the server.
-It is primarily used to reduce the server resources, providing management of the worker threads.
-If a thread is done and the number of inactive threads is less than N=10, insert this thread in queue and set it inactive with the help of a condition variable, otherwise kill this thread.
+is a collection of workers threads organized in a queue that efficiently execute <br>
+asynchronous callbacks on behalf of the server.
+It is primarily used to reduce <br>
+the server resources, providing management of the worker threads.
+If a thread is <br>
+done and the number of inactive threads is less than N=10, insert this thread in <br>
+queue and set it inactive with the help of a condition variable, otherwise kill <br>
+this thread.

-2. Cache LRU (Least Recently Used)
+<b>2.</b> Cache LRU (Least Recently Used)

-is a temporary storage mechanism for created HTML pages to avoid re-creation of own pages in the future.
+is a temporary storage mechanism for created HTML pages to avoid re-creation of <br>
+own pages in the future.
 Each stored object in cache has four fields: